perforce/helix-authentication-extension/docs/Administrator-Guide.md

     * `p4 extension --configure Auth::loginhook`
     * `p4 extension --configure Auth::loginhook --name loginhook-a1`
 1. Restart the Helix Server (`p4 admin restart`)

-The process of migrating the old configuration to the new extension is not yet automated, so care must be taken to copy the values to the new extension configuration.

 ## Notes on Extension Behavior